top of page

 Easton Beach

 *Did We Mention Eat?
 Newport has a delicious combination of New England fare heartily seasoned with its historical Portuguese and Irish communities.
-You'll find interesting combinations of traditional stews, bisques, chowders and all the oysters and lobster you can afford.
+We found interesting combinations of traditional stews, bisques, chowders and all the oysters and lobster we could afford.
+Like any other small city in a small state, great restaurants are plentiful.
+Year round, you can enjoy hearty New England and Portuguese influenced fare.
+Your chowdah awaits.
 In between, there are seemingly more ice cream shops per block than there should be.
 But that's ok, because when a cruise ship is in port, you'll need alternatives.
+We ate at the Red Parrot again and another place on one of the wharfs, but we decided the next time, we would try another place for dinner.
+That's totally doable: there are so many places to eat, so many hidden spots that you can return year after year and have a different experience each time.

 The NYC Traveler in Newport, Rhode Island